failedfast-failedoften/spend_analytics/README.md

 Present is a real customer case, but respecting confidentiality all data was replaced with dummy and any database schemas are high-level approximations.

 ## Motivation
 Customer's procurement team was underserved from Technology / Analytics perspective and suffered from the limited access to spend data.
-This directly impacted their efficiency and ability to find cost optimizaton opportunities, identify potential compliance risks or track spend trends overtime.
+This directly impacted their efficiency and ability to find cost optimization opportunities, identify potential compliance risks or track spend trends overtime.

-The only tool they had was macro-enabled Excel document (further refered as 'master'), which was only capable of providing high-level monthly summary metrics per supplier, was not user friendly to a general business user, and was tedious to maintain.
-Team had access to all the raw data and tools, but lacked the skillset to convert them into fully operational spend analytics solution.
+The only tool they had was macro-enabled Excel document (further referred as 'master'), which was only capable of providing high-level monthly summary metrics per supplier, was not user friendly to a general business user, and was tedious to maintain.
+Team had access to all the raw data and tools, but lacked the skill set to convert them into fully operational spend analytics solution.

 ## Legacy solution
 Legacy tool was hard to maintain, could not be used by an average business user, did not scale well and couldn't provide required level of details.